 Which do you prefer Mac or PC for development?

-“The short answer is Mac, because of the Linux OS and community behind it”
+“The short answer is Mac, because of the OS and community behind it”

 "The longer answer...
 Let me start by saying that I am not an Apple fanboi.
 As both a consumer and a developer, I've been getting more and more frustrated with Apple in recent years.
 It feels like Apple is doing what Microsoft did back in the late 90s... closing their doors, forcing their hand more frequently, etc. That's another issue but is meant as a point of reference for the fact that I overwhelmingly prefer to work on a Mac.
 Windows, for me, only wins out in game development like Unity or Unreal, or for .net/C#.

-And then Rob being the amazing teacher and developer he is, summarized every reason developers use Macs!
+And then Rob summarized every reason developers use Macs!

-- “MacOS is based on Linux and that is enough reason right there.
+- “MacOS shares many of the same commands as Linux, and that is enough reason right there.
 Unless you are doing .net development, chances are very high your code is going to end up on a Linux machine somewhere, whether it's a JVM, an android app, or a website on Apache.
 That makes it very easy to drift towards Linux because there are fewer moving parts.”

 - “No matter how many times I launch new software, there are always deploy problems that are related to the environment.
 Always.
 Windows adds a MASSIVE new element of complexity because it's a fundamentally different OS and UI.
 Whatever you did in development in Windows, your production machine isn't going to be close.
 As I work with students on Windows machines, even if everyone has the same version of Windows 10 Pro, it's possible to get entirely unrelated errors and there's no easy way to check logs or troubleshoot.

 - “If you are working with Apache, node, SQL, etc. there is usually an extremely simple package manager that will get it for you.
 In Mac that might be homebrew, or it might be using curl.
 With Windows, no installation ever seems simple.”